Q: When does registration open?

 Q. What division or level will my child be playing?

-This table shows both the highest division or level a player may be eligible for as well as the lowest division allowed for his or her age group.
+Divisions are based on Little League age, which may differ slightly from your child’s actual age.
+Below shows both the highest division or level a player may be eligible for as well as the lowest division allowed for his or her age group.

 - Majors: 12, 11, 10, 9*